STANG-lab/Semantic-Graphs/README.md

 We have used [transformer-srl](https://github.com/Riccorl/transformer-srl/) repository to perform SRL.
 More details on installing and using the model is available in the original repository provided by [Riccardo Orlando](https://github.com/Riccorl).

-## DataFrames
+## Datasets

-You can use a publicly available dataframe, **filtered_words_youtube.csv**, and run it through above-mentioned pieces of our pipeline.
+You can use a publicly available dataset, **filtered_words_youtube.csv**, and run it through above-mentioned pieces of our pipeline.

 Graph features and clinical data used in our paper are also available in two csv files for *Picture Description* and *Open-ended Narrative* tasks.